 Students driving their own cars may ask to be reimbursed at the current university mileage rate, which is the same as the federal mileage rate.
 The department does not cover food or drink costs during professional travel.
 The department does not cover taxi rides to and from airports, but other forms of public transportation (shuttles, buses, metro) may be reimbursed.

 Please email your proposal to Dr. Nathaniel Jones, Director of Graduate studies.
-Deadlines: October 15 for each fall, and rolling thereafter throughout the year.
+Deadlines: October 15 for fall, and rolling thereafter.

 Students proposing support for professional conferences should be aware:

 - Students should submit receipts including boarding passes immediately after their trip.